illusion12321/orchestrate-php/README.md

 // etc
 ```

 Choosing one approach over the other is a matter of your use case.
-For one-stop actions you'll find easier to work with the Application or Collection.
+For one-stop actions you'll find easier to work with the Client.
 But on a programatically import, for example, it will be nice to use the objects directly because you can store and manage the data, then later do the API calls.

-**Remember**, the credentials and the HTTP client are only available at the `Application` object, so all objects must reference to it in order to work.
-You can do so via the `setApplication` method.
+**Remember**, the credentials and the HTTP client are only available at the `Application` or `Client` objects, so all objects must reference to them in order to do API class.
+You can do so via the `setClient` method.